-1.2 Science Festivals
+1.2 Science festivals

-The science festival is a common feature of the public engagement with research landscape.
-The vibrant UK Science Festival Network boasts 50 festival members, who in 2018 ran 4,018 events, featuring 10,941 scientists, and achieved 1,225,779 face-to-face interactions (Woolman, 2019).
-The US scene is also growing, with the Science Festival Alliance growing from just four member festivals in 2009 to around two dozen in 2012 (Durant, 2013), and in 2017 47 member festivals shared science and research with over 2 million members of the public (Science Festivals Alliance, 2018).
+The science festival is a common feature of public engagement with research landscape.
+The vibrant UK Science Festivals Network boasts 50 festival members, who in 2018 ran 4018 events, featuring 10941 scientists and achieved 1225779 face-to-face interactions (Woolman, 2019).
+The US scene is also growing, with the Science Festival Alliance growing from just four member festivals in 2009 to around two dozen in 2012 (Durant, 2013), and in 2017 47 member festivals shared science and research with over 2 million members of the public (Science Festival Alliance, 2018).

-Traditionally, a science festival will be focussed on a central exhibition space, populated by stands and exhibits, focussing on interactive demonstrations highlighting either basic science principles, or more bespoke demonstrations for research projects.
-Science festivals also usually feature talks and panels by scientists on contemporary issues, and workshops that take people into more detail.
+Traditionally, a science festival will be focussed on a central exhibition space, populated by stands and exhibits, focussing on interactive demonstrations highlighting either basic science principles or more bespoke demonstrations for research projects.
+Science festivals also usually feature talks and panels by scientists on contemporary issues and workshops that take people into more detail.
 Many festivals encourage more creative methods of engaging audiences, including café crawls, story-telling events, improvised comedy, orchestral performances, and films (Durant, 2013).

-The goal of a Science Festival is usually to celebrate science and research (often that performed or funded by the organisers) and to engage non-specialists (Bultitude, 2014).
+The goal of a science festival is usually to celebrate science and research (often that performed or funded by the organisers) and to engage non-specialists (Bultitude, 2014).
 As such, they have become a core method used to engage the public with the latest research (Jensen and Buckley, 2014).
-The true power of Science Festivals is their ability to bring the public and scientists together and the most successful engagements emerge from the conversations engendered (Jensen and Buckley, 2014; Wiehe, 2014).
+The true power of science festivals is their ability to bring the public and scientists together, and the most successful engagements emerge from the conversations engendered (Jensen and Buckley, 2014; Wiehe, 2014).